siwinter/BT-Mesh-Lamp-Control/README.md

 A proof of concept basing on ESP32 idf BLE Mesh onff_client example.
 Made to control a simple BT-lamp (Ledvance Volkslicht).

-ESP32 acts as serial to BT bridge.
+ESP32 acts as serial to BTMesh bridge.
-It opens a serial port (UART1 with RX = and TX =)
+It opens a serial port (UART1 with RXD = pin 5 and TXD = pin 4)

 Configuration
 -------------
 Provision and Configure Lamp and ESP with the nRF Mesh app.
-Setup at least generic onOff and lighting model wit the same app key.
+Setup at least generic onOff and lighting model with the same app key.
 Let the lamp publish its state periodically.

 Usage
 -----

-Controll the lamp with inputs:

-*>lamp:on*    to switch lamp on

-*>lamp:off*   to switch lamp off

-*>lamp:light,25*  to dim the lamp values between 0..50

-First of all you need to provision and configure lamp and ESP32.

->**Notes:**
->
->1.
-If the client device is re-provisioned, but the server device is not, the first few get/set messages from the client will be treated as replay attacks.
-To avoid this, both devices should be re-provisioned prior to transmitting messages.

->msgType/device/command:parameter
+Send and receive text messages on the serial port.
+Message begins with ">" and ends with newline (\n).

+Message structure:

+*>msgType/device/command:parameter*

 msgType
   cmd : command send to device